blancgoat/extract-json-to-splat3seedchecker/README.md

    ```

 3. **Access the Web Interface**
-    - Open http://localhost:6900 in your browser.
+    - Open http://localhost:6080 in your browser.
-    - Wait for the Nintendo Switch Online application to launch.
+    - Wait for the Nintendo Switch Online application to launch. (automatic launch please wait)

 4. **Log in Nintendo Account and Join Splatoon 3 Game-Specific Services**

 5. **Wait for Data Extraction**
-    - The process takes at least 30 seconds, so please be patient.
+    - The process takes at least 30 seconds.

 6. **Locate the Extracted JSON File**
-    - The extracted .json file will be available in the /output folder.
+    - The extracted .json file will be available in the `/output` folder.

 7. **Upload this JSON File to [Splat3 Seed Checker](https://leanny.github.io/splat3seedchecker/#/settings)**